 This is also the goal in documentary narration.
 Time constraints are present, of course, but the narrator must immerse the viewers in the story they're telling.
 The audio guide must also transport the listeners into the universe they're discussing.

-So yes, in advertising and corporate voice over work, we also need to connect with our audience, but in narration, we have a luxury of freedom.
+So yes, in commercial and corporate voice over work, we also need to connect with our audience, but in narration, we have a luxury of freedom.
 If, of course, we enjoy telling stories!